jmyers7/book/chapters/12-models.md

 p(y_1,\ldots,y_m \mid \bx_1,\ldots,\bx_m ) = \prod_{i=1}^m p(y_i \mid \bx_i)
 $$

 used nothing particular about linear regression models, and only relied upon independence of the random sample.
 This means that this same argument will apply to the data probability functions of the models that we will study in subsequent sections.
+(See {prf:ref}`log-reg-data-pf-thm` and {prf:ref}`neural-net-data-pf-thm`.)

 Returning to our discussion of the linear regression model, the components of the vector $\bX$ are referred to as _predictors_, _regressors_, _explanatory variables_, or _independent variables_, while the random variable $Y$ is called the _response variable_ or the _dependent variable_.
-In the case that $m=1$, the model is called a _simple linear regression model_; otherwise, it is called a _multiple linear regression model_.
+In the case that $n=1$, the model is called a _simple linear regression model_; otherwise, it is called a _multiple linear regression model_.

 Note that